Model-independent constraints on clustering and growth of cosmic structures from BOSS DR12 galaxies in harmonic space: Results

-First, the results assuming the Gaussian covariance are shown in blue for LOWZ and red for CMASS for the \bs\ parameters in the top panel of \autoref{fig:results} and the \fs\ parameters in the bottom panel of \autoref{fig:results}.
-Note that we validate these results against potential systematic effects after performing a series of consistency tests, as described in appendix~\ref{appendix}.
+First, the results assuming the Gaussian covariance are shown in blue for LOWZ and red for CMASS for the \bs\ parameters in the top panel of \autoref{fig:results} and the \fs\ parameters in the central panel of \autoref{fig:results}.
+Note that we validate these results against potential systematic effects after performing a series of consistency tests, as described in \autoref{appendix}.

-Regarding the constraints on clustering bias in the top panel, we see the \bs\ measurements to be around 1.3 for LOWZ and 1.2 for CMASS.
-These results are in agreement with clustering bias measurements for BOSS DR12 in the literature.
-For example, our findings are consistent with those obtained by \citet{Salazar2016}, where they have assumed tomography not in harmonic space but using the two-point correlation function (see Figure 7 of their paper).
-Hence, our theoretical prediction, which our measurements agree with, is shown as a solid grey curve, assuming the galaxy bias functional form as described in \citet{Salazar2016}, further multiplied by $\sigma_8(z)$, assuming concordance $\Lambda$CDM model \citep{Ade2015}
+Regarding the constraints on clustering bias in the top panel, we see the \(\bs(z)\) measurements to be around \(1.3\) for LOWZ and \(1.2\) for CMASS, in agreement with the literature on measurements from BOSS DR12.
+For example, our findings are consistent with those obtained by \citet[][see Figure\ 7]{Salazar2016}, where they have assumed tomography not in harmonic space but using the two-point correlation function.
+The solid, grey curve represents the galaxy bias functional form described in \citet{Salazar2016}, further multiplied by $\sigma_8(z)$, against which our measurements show a good qualitative agreement.

-Now we turn our attention to the results of \fs\ in the bottom panel.
-Here, we also show the theoretical prediction for the concordance \(\Lambda\)CDM model from Planck as a solid grey curve.
+Now, we turn our attention to the results of \(\fs(z)\) in the central panel.
+Here, we also show the theoretical prediction for the concordance \lcdm\ model from Planck as a solid, grey curve.
 Our measurements are randomly scattered around it and are close to this prediction, indicating that they are in excellent agreement.
-It is worth mentioning that the \fs\ constraints of LOWZ are overall weaker than those of CMASS.
-This difference can be explained due to the different binning choices for the two samples.
-For CMASS, the bin width we choose is \(\Delta z=0.027\) whilst for LOWZ it is \(\Delta z=0.04\).
-The reason for opting slightly wider redshift bins for LOWZ is the fact that the galaxy density of the LOWZ sample is lower than that of CMASS (see \autoref{fig:Nz}), and therefore a narrower binning would mean fewer galaxies and increased shot noise.
-To compensate the lower signal-to-noise ratio, we opt for wider bins at the expense of the redshift-space distortions RSD, whose measurement is enhanced for narrower bins \citep{Tanidis2019}.
+This can be easily appreciated by looking at the residuals, shown in the bottom panel of \autoref{fig:results}.

+At this point, it is worth commenting the fact that our method provides measured errors on \fs\ larger than those estimated from traditional methods in Fourier space and configuration space.
+The main point to raise is that we are here presenting a proof-of-concept analysis, for which we prefer to be conservative and stick to strictly linear scales.
+Instead, e.g.\ in the aforementioned \citet{Salazar2016}, the authors follow previous BOSS analysis set-ups like \citet{2017MNRAS.464.1640S} or \citet{2017MNRAS.467.2085G} and implement a perturbation theory approach including up to one-loop corrections.